Economy of the Inca Empire: Infrastructure system of the Inca Empire

-Inca administration constructed and renovated very complex ancient networks of roads and bridges, known as Qhapaq Ñan, in order to improve the ability of the Inca to exert imperial authority.
+Inca administration constructed and renovated very complex ancient networks of roads and bridges, known as Qhapaq Ñan, to improve the ability of the Inca to exert imperial authority.
 Inca engineers improved upon earlier cultures' highways, such as those built by the Chimu, Wari, and Tiwanaku, among others.
 Since 1994, UNESCO World Heritage Sites have preserved these roads and the Inca and pre-Inca structures next to them.
 There were two major roads that ran from north to south, one along the coast and the other along the Andes, with smaller networks of roads linking the two.
 The royal road on the Andes began in Quito, Ecuador, and ended near Tucuman, Argentina, after passing through Cajamarca and Cusco.
 The Andean Royal Road was more than 3,500 miles long, exceeding the length of the longest Roman path.

 As the Incas had no horses nor wheel technology, the majority of traveling was done by foot, with llamas transporting merchandise from one section of the empire to the other.
 Messengers or chasquis used roads to transport messages throughout the empire.
 The Incas devised strategies for navigating the Andes' rugged terrain: There were stone steps that looked like massive flights of stairs on steep slopes, and low walls were constructed in desert regions to prevent sand from drifting across the lane.